Richard L. Coates

 - Richard has republished his mother’s books Tuppenny Rice and Treacle and Tunes on a Penny Whistle, updating and adding to them with new research, information, data and images that were not available when she first wrote them

 - A Farthing for the Ferryman writes the story of his childhood home, Stoke Ferry, placing it in the history of the region which can be traced back for hundreds of thousands of years

 - A. Politics, Philosophy and Economics, University of Oxford

 - Diploma in Organisation Leadership, Said Business School, University of Oxford

 - Chartered Fellow of the UK Chartered Institute of Personnel & Development (CIPD)

 - Certificate of Directorship, Mudara Institute of Directors, Dubai

 Writing and Publications

 - Set up The Harpsden Press to publish Stoke Ferry – the Story of a Norfolk Village in 1981.
 Subsequently published a series of booklets and articles.
-Currently reviving the imprint for republication of Doris Coates’ books in the first instance
+Revived the imprint for republication of Doris Coates’ books in the first instance

 - Written a series of articles for business magazines and research papers on topics such as Mergers and Acquisitions, Management Communications, Employee & Management Development and Reward Schemes